wenwen-dev/next-13-styled-components/README.md

+## My reflections

+1. The styled wrapper returned is already a component, so no need to put it into another component function.

+2. RSC's main purpose is optimisation.
+The actual KB it saves might not be huge, depending on app size and design.

 ## Next 13 + styled-components

 This repo is meant to be used as part of an exercise in [The Joy of React](https://www.joyofreact.com/).